toextendmylimits/LeetCode/Notes/linked_in_0103.md

 Practice again.
 Made crucial mistake of not upadting char to first index map

 ## 104. Maximum Depth of Binary Tree
+## 236. Lowest Common Ancestor of a Binary Tree

 # Check later today
 ## 716. Max Stack